unistra/excalibur/README.rst

 excalibur
 =========

-Un outil de gestion de plugins / A tool to manage plugins
+A tool to manage plugins.

-Pour plus d'information consultez la documentation sphinx / For more information have a look at sphinx's documentation
+For more information have a look at sphinx's documentation.

 .. image:: https://secure.travis-ci.org/unistra/excalibur.png?branch=master
     :target: https://travis-ci.org/unistra/excalibur